-Switzerland, officially the Swiss Confederation, is a landlocked country in west-central Europe, bordered by Italy, France, Germany, Austria, and Liechtenstein.
-Its geography is divided into the Swiss Plateau, the Alps, and the Jura, with the Alps occupying most of its territory.
-The majority of Switzerland's 9 million people reside on the plateau, which hosts its major cities and economic hubs, including Zurich, Geneva, and Lausanne.
+Switzerland, a landlocked country in west-central Europe, is bordered by Italy, France, Germany, Austria, and Liechtenstein.
+Its geography is divided into the Swiss Plateau, the Alps, and the Jura, with the Alps occupying most of the territory.
+The majority of its 9 million people reside on the plateau, where major cities and economic centers like Zurich, Geneva, and Lausanne are located.

-In 1901, Johanna Spyri, the author of "Heidi", a famous Swiss literary creation, died.
-She was known for books on similar themes.
+In 1901, Johanna Spyri, the creator of the famous Swiss literary creation "Heidi", died.

-In 1902, the Latin name Confoederatio Helvetica was inscribed on the Federal Palace.
+In 1902, the Latin name Confoederatio Helvetica appeared inscribed on the Federal Palace.

-In August 1914, the second general mobilisation in Switzerland was declared in response to the First World War outbreak.
+In August 1914, the second general mobilisation was declared in response to the First World War outbreak.

 In 1917, Swiss neutrality was seriously questioned by the short-lived Grimm–Hoffmann affair.

-In 1917, the Federal Insurance Court was attributed to Lucerne.
+In 1917, the Federal Insurance Court was assigned to Lucerne.

-In 1920, Switzerland joined the League of Nations, which was based in Geneva, after it was exempted from military requirements.
+In 1920, Switzerland joined the League of Nations, which was based in Geneva, after being exempted from military requirements.

-In 1921, Friedrich Dürrenmatt, a Swiss writer, was born.
+In 1921, Friedrich Dürrenmatt, a later Swiss writer, was born.

-In 1928, St. Moritz, Switzerland, hosted the second Winter Olympic Games.
+In 1928, St. Moritz hosted the second Winter Olympic Games.

 In 1930, the headquarters of the Bank for International Settlements (BIS) moved to Basel, Switzerland.

-Switzerland went from a largely rural country to an urban one between 1930 and 2000.
+Switzerland began its transition from a largely rural country to an urban one starting from 1930.

 In 1931, the first world ski championships were held in Mürren, Switzerland.

-In 1934, the WIR franc became the complement to the Swiss franc as a single currency.
+In 1934, the WIR franc was introduced, complementing the Swiss franc as a currency.

 After 1935, urban development claimed as much of the Swiss landscape as it did during the prior 2,000 years.

-In September 1939, Switzerland's third general mobilisation took place in response to the German attack on Poland.
+In September 1939, the third mobilisation took place in response to the German attack on Poland.

-In June 1940, the Swiss Air Force engaged aircraft of both sides, shooting down 11 intruding Luftwaffe planes.
+In May and June 1940, the Swiss Air Force engaged aircraft of both sides, shooting down 11 intruding Luftwaffe planes.

-In 1942, Concessions reached a peak after a crucial rail link through Vichy France was severed, leaving Switzerland (together with Liechtenstein) entirely isolated from the wider world by Axis-controlled territory.
+In 1942, a crucial rail link through Vichy France was severed, leaving Switzerland isolated and prompting concessions to Nazi Germany.

-In 1945, Switzerland was bombed by the Allies, causing fatalities and property damage.
+Between 1940 and 1945, Switzerland was bombed by the Allies, causing fatalities and property damage in various cities and towns.

 After 1948, the Latin name Confoederatio Helvetica was used in the official seal.

-In 1948, St. Moritz, Switzerland, hosted the fifth Winter Olympic Games.
+In 1948, St. Moritz hosted the fifth edition of the Winter Olympic Games.

-Following the 1955 Le Mans disaster, motorsport racecourses and events were banned in Switzerland, with exceptions for events like hillclimbing.
+Following the 1955 Le Mans disaster, motorsport racecourses and events were banned in Switzerland, with exceptions for events such as hillclimbing.

-Switzerland held the Eurovision Song Contest in Lugano in 1956 and won through Lys Assia.
+Switzerland held the inaugural Eurovision Song Contest in Lugano in 1956 and won through Lys Assia.

 In 1959, some Swiss cantons approved women the right to vote.